-If we consider the down load force, the LH Horizontal Stabilizer will bend downward which will result on the top skin under tension and bottom skin under compression.
-However, the examination on the structure of the bottom skin of the tail boom appears consistent with the failure mode of the LH Horizontal Stabilizer bending downward as evidence from the clean fracture line along the tail boom.
-(See Fig. 25)

-The inconsistency on the LH Horizontal Stabilizer failure pattern showing the top skin under compression and bottom skin under tension might suggest that there could be a premature failure on the LH Horizontal Stabiliser structure as the vertical fin hit the ground when the helicopter landed and the LH Landing Gear subsequently sunk into the ground at SKLKB.
-As the LH vertical fin hit the ground, the LH Horizontal Stabilizer will bend upwards and will hinge at the mid span of the LH Horizontal Stabilizer as shown by the failure line parallel to the tailboom attachment.

-The section of the tail boom remain attached after the LH Horizontal Stabilizer was separated at the initiation of failure point, near the attachment of the tail boom and the LH Horizontal Stabilizer.

-1.17 Organisational and Management Information

-1. 17.1 Aircraft Owner : Orion Corridor Sdn Bhd.

-Level 32, The Gardens South Tower

-Mid Valley City

-Lingkaran Syed Putra 59200 Kuala Lumpur.
+Figure 27 If we consider the down load force, the LH Horizontal Stabiliser will bend downward which will result in the top skin under tension and the bottom skin under compression.
+However, the examination of the structure of the bottom skin of the tail boom appears consistent with the failure mode of the LH Horizontal Stabiliser bending downward as evidenced by the clean fracture line along the tail boom.
+(See Figure 27) The inconsistency in the LH Horizontal Stabiliser failure pattern showing the top skin under compression and the bottom skin under tension might suggest that there could be a premature failure on the LH Horizontal Stabiliser structure as the vertical fin hit the ground when the helicopter landed and the LH Landing Gear subsequently sunk into the ground at SKLKB.
+As the LH vertical fin hits the ground, the LH Horizontal Stabiliser will bend upwards and will hinge at the mid-span of the LH Horizontal Stabilizer as shown by the failure line parallel to the tailboom attachment.
+The section of the tail boom remains attached after the LH Horizontal Stabiliser was separated at the initiation of the failure point, near the attachment of the tail boom and the LH Horizontal Stabiliser.
+1.17 Organisational and Management Information 1.
+17.1 Aircraft Owner : Orion Corridor Sdn.
+Bhd.
+Level 32, The Gardens South Tower Mid Valley City Lingkaran Syed Putra 59200 Kuala Lumpur.